 An epidural steroid injection can’t fix a ruptured disc or other structural problem in the spine.
 It can, however, soothe irritated nerves.
 Our team discusses when your spine specialist might recommend an epidural steroid injection and how it works.

-The experts at Spine Center Atlanta deliver state-of-the-art orthopedic care to Georgia residents from offices in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur.
+The experts at Spine Center Atlanta deliver state-of-the-art orthopedic care to Georgia residents from offices in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur.
 Read what they say about epidural steroid injections and how they work for back and neck pain.

 What is an epidural steroid injection?

 An epidural steroid injection is an in-office procedure that can relieve back or neck pain by reducing inflammation in the epidural space surrounding the nerves running through your spinal cord.

 The steroid is delivered into the spinal space under advanced X-ray imaging to ensure accuracy.
 To offer temporary pain relief as the steroid becomes effective, which can take one to two days, your Spine Center Atlanta specialist may combine an anesthetic with the injection.

 A topical anesthetic applied to the injection site prevents discomfort during the procedure, which takes just a few minutes.